JavaPLT coding conventions

 Never catch and do nothing!

-As a matter of principle, never leave a catch clause empty.
+As a matter of principle, never leave a catch clause empty, except perhaps in unit tests.
 It's irrelevant whether you can prove that the catch clause is unreachable.
 Your proof will undoubtably rely on the correctness of the rest of the code (including the code in the try clause), which is never a given.
 If you are nonetheless certain that the clause will never be reached, throw an UnexpectedException in it.
 The UnexpectedException class is defined in the package edu.rice.cs.util; it should have been included by the Java designers in java.lang.
 Do not throw a RuntimeException; in constrast to an UnexpectedException, it does not propogate the underlying exception that was caught.
 Even if this helps to catch only one bug in a hundred, the time it takes will more than pay for itself.